Content

 Detangle hair

 Since sunflower oil is, well…an oil, it can help lock in moisture.
-But there’s not much research exploring how effective it is at reducing dryness.
+However, there’s not much research exploring how effective it is at reducing dryness.

-You can also put a few drops in your palms, then run your hands through your hair to tame frizz and smooth split ends.
+You can also put a few drops in your palms, then run your hands through your hair to tame frizz, smooth split ends, and prevent flyaways.

 It’s best to play around with your hair care routine to see what works best for your hair type.